 HOUSTON (AP) _ Crown Castle International Corp.
 (CCI) on Wednesday reported a key measure of profitability in its second quarter.
-The results missed Wall Street expectations.
+The results did not meet Wall Street expectations.

-The real estate investment trust, based in Houston, said it had funds from operations of $546 million, or $1.31 per share, in the period.
+The Houston-based real estate investment trust said it had funds from operations of $609 million, or $1.45 per share, in the period.

-The average estimate of seven analysts surveyed by Zacks Investment Research was for funds from operations of $1.33 per share.
+The average estimate of five analysts surveyed by Zacks Investment Research was for funds from operations of $1.48 per share.

 Funds from operations is a closely watched measure in the REIT industry.
 It takes net income and adds back items such as depreciation and amortization.

-The company expects full-year funds from operations in the range of $5.46 to $5.53 per share.
+Crown Castle expects full-year funds from operations to be $6.12 per share.

-The company's shares have dropped slightly since the beginning of the year, while the Standard & Poor's 500 index has increased slightly more than 5 percent.
-In the final minutes of trading on Wednesday, shares hit $110.49, a climb of 14 percent in the last 12 months.
+The company's shares have increased 22% since the beginning of the year, while the Standard & Poor's 500 index has climbed nearly 1%.
+In the final minutes of trading on Wednesday, shares hit $173.87, an increase of 34% in the last 12 months.